-The City is currently working to secure funding and finalize design plans for two major corridor safety projects: Clement Avenue and Central Avenue.
-These two projects will make the streets safer and improve pedestrian and bicycle infrastructure.
+The City is currently working to secure funding and finalize design plans for a major corridor safety project along Central Avenue.
+This project will make the streets safer and improve pedestrian and bicycle infrastructure.
+The City also recently funded another corridor safety project along Clement Avenue.
 The total cost of improvements on Clement Avenue total approximately \$6.8 million and the improvements on Central Avenue will total approximately \$15.3 million.